michael-collins/DART204/unit3/lesson-7-forward-kinematics-inverse-kinematics-and-walk-cycle/forward-and-inverse-kinematics.md

 The downside of using IK is that it can be difficult to pose your character exactly as you want, since you lose control of each individual joint.

-To setup a character using IK, we will use a plugin called DUIK.
-This plugin is free, and it is one of the best animation plugins available for After effects.
-You can download the plugin from this link: https://rainboxprod.coop/en/tools/duik/duik-download/

-Here is a step by step of the setup process:
+Here is a step by step of the IK setup process:

 > IK character setup video